Assisted Sales: What are They and Do They Work? 2023

 The Potential Profit

-It is worth noting that some AS arrangements enable profits from the sale to besplit between the buyer andthe seller of the property.
+It is worth noting that some assisted home sale arrangements enable profits from the sale to besplit between the buyer andthe seller of the property.

-Naturally, the scale of any possible profit from an Assisted Sale of this kind depends heavily upon the nature, size, style, location and condition of the property that is the subject of the AS contract.
+Naturally, the scale of any possible profit from an assisted sale of this kind depends heavily upon the nature, size, style, location and condition of the property that is the subject of the assisted home sale contract.

 Speed